 Additionally, the University System office is subject to a routine biennial compliance audit conducted by the State Auditor General's office.
-We are proud to report that the latest biennial compliance audit conducted by the State Auditor General's office was completed in December 2007 and revealed that the University System did not have any audit findings for the audit period of July 1, 2005-June 30, 2007.
-The next biennial audit is scheduled for October 2009 to cover the audit period of July 1, 2007-June 30, 2009.
+The next biennial audit is scheduled for November/December 2009 to cover the audit period of July 1, 2007-June 30, 2009.

-Despite a significant appropriation decrease and recent flat budget appropriations over the last few years, we are quite proud of our accomplishments and our capability to continue in our modernization efforts in developing and incorporating many new' best practice' initiatives.
+Despite a significant appropriation decrease and recent flat budget appropriations over the last few years, we are quite proud of our accomplishments and our capability to continue in our modernization efforts in developing and incorporating many new 'best practice' initiatives.
 Many of our new initiatives have significantly generated financial and resource savings at the campus level and have significantly improved customer relations.
 We remain committed to our statutory objective of efficiency and economy in operations through fiscal responsibility and innovative, creative business practices.
 Following is a brief historical recap of the agency budget and staffing levels.